aipng/query-object-mapper/README.md

 Simple tool, that helps to map object with properties to query URL parameter object.

-Currently, three basic parameter types are recognized:
+Currently, these basic parameter types are supported:
 - string
-- number
+- number, number[]
 - boolean

 ## Usage